todorstoev/unseena_fe/README.md

 ## Description

-Boilerplate for NextJS projects with all the necessary tools and configurations.
+Unseena FE project with all the necessary tools and configurations.

 ## Requirements

 1. Node.js
 2. pnpm
-3. Graphviz
-4. Playwright
-5. Visual Studio Code or any other IDE
+3. Visual Studio Code or any other IDE
-6. OXC for Visual Studio Code (or any other IDE with OXC support)
+4. OXC for Visual Studio Code (or any other IDE with OXC support)
-7. Prettier for Visual Studio Code (or any other IDE with Prettier support)
+5. Prettier for Visual Studio Code (or any other IDE with Prettier support)

 ## Getting Started